-A classic poetic tale illustrated in water colors about a pilot stranded in the desert who meets a young prince who fell to Earth from an asteroid. [chapter book, ages 12 and up]
+A classic poetic tale illustrated in watercolors about a pilot stranded in the desert who meets a young prince who fell to Earth from an asteroid. [middle grade, ages 12 and up]

 5. The Real Princess: A Mathemagical Tale by Brenda Williams

 Practice your math skills while enjoying this quirky take on “The Princess and the Pea.”
 The King and Queen and their three sons are on the search for a real princess, but it is only the Queen who knows the secret.
 After the story, there is an opportunity for readers to test their counting skills with fun number games.
 Book with CD edition includes the story read by actress Juliet Stevenson. [picture book, ages 5 and up]

 4. The Bridge to Terabithia by Katherine Peterson

 This captivating story for young adults is about the adventures of two tweens, a boy and a girl, who set out to create an elaborate kingdom called Terabithia.
 They rule the land as the King and Queen until a tragedy happens.
 One of the characters is PT, or Prince of Terabithia, the girl’s puppy. [middle grade, ages 9 and up]

 3. The Hero’s Guide to Storming the Castle by Christopher Healy